A Perfect Pairing

 A Perfect Pairing is a 2022 American romantic comedy film.
-The film follows the story of Lola, an LA-based wine executive.
 Stuart McDonald directs the film and Victoria Justice stars as Lola while Adam Demos appears as Max.

+Lola is a hard-driving LA wine-company executive who travels to an Australian sheep station and vineyard to land a major client, after quitting her job with a distributor to found her own company.
+She works as a ranch hand to prove her strong work ethic, sparking with a rugged local.

 The film was released on May 19, 2022, on Netflix.
-The film is described as a fun watch made for lovers of wine and girlboss success stories.